Phuker/multi-tldr/Readme.md

 ## Features

-- Use local file, fast and no network delay. tldr pages are managed and updated by `git`.
+- Use local file, fast without network delay. tldr pages are managed and updated by `git`.
 - Support custom output color.

 ### Differences with `lord63/tldr.py`

-- No need to use `tldr find some_command` or alias to `tldr find`, just type `tldr some_command` ([related issue](https://github.com/lord63/tldr.py/issues/47))
+- No need to use `tldr find some_command` or create an alias of `tldr find`, just type `tldr some_command` ([related issue](https://github.com/lord63/tldr.py/issues/47))
 - No need to rebuild `index.json` index file.
 - Support display multi repo and multi platform at the same time.
 You can create your own private tldr pages repo.
+- Support display tlgr pages in any languages, by specify repo dir path items in `repo_directory_list` to the `pages/` level.
 - New feature: compact output, not output empty lines.
 - Advanced parser: render nested `` ` `` inline code, `{{` and `}}` arguments ([related issue](https://github.com/lord63/tldr.py/issues/25)).
 - Config file format `YAML` --> `JSON`, because I hate `YAML`.
-- Support tlgr pages in other languages, by specify repo dir path items in `repo_directory_list` to the `pages/` level.
 - Drop support for Python 2.
 - Simplify (just delete) tests code